 Judite started dancing traditional Mozambican dances in 2007 with the dance group Manemba and has since then always been on the front foot to learn new dances such as contemporary, house, swing or hip hop.
 She has been a dance teacher for many years and started together with Eugênio Macuvel the project Lentes Ntsutsu.
 Having been one of the main dancers of Hodi Maputo Afro Swing, she has performed at international stages in South Africa, Sweden, Brazil and Germany.
 She has also participated at Herräng Dance Camp in Sweden, worked with contemporary dance with the international choreographer Horácio Macuacua and with other international artists.
 In Maputo she been running Marrabenta classes for both local and international dancers and inspires everyone in the room to enjoy their hips when moving.

-Victória started dancing in Wuchene Junior group at the age of 10 and has since then developed to become on of Hodi Maputo Afro Swing’s greatest dancers, having performed at many major events and festivals in Mozambique, Zimbabwe and South Africa.
-Victória is also experienced in Urban African dances and is now part of the National Dance Company of Mozambique where she has also brought her knowledge of Lindy Hop.
+Victória started dancing in Wuchene Junior group at the age of 10 and has since then developed to become one of Hodi Maputo Afro Swing’s greatest dancers, having performed at many major events and festivals in Mozambique, Zimbabwe, China, Sweden and South Africa.
+Victória is also experienced in Urban African dances and for two years was part of the National Dance Company of Mozambique where she has also brought her knowledge of Lindy Hop.